 The last few years have been the most difficult of my life.
 My brother passed away in the Ghostship fire in Oakland, CA in December 2016, and my world got turned upside down.
 I left Cymbal and moved from Brooklyn to Seattle, to be with friends and enjoy nature, quiet, and the different way of life the west coast brings.
 It had an immediate effect on my creativity.
 I freelanced and worked on my ideas, and hung out a lot.

 I moved to San Francisco and spent my days helping people start, expand, and run their businesses as a Senior Product Designer at Square.
 I learned a ton about designing for normal folks who want nothing more than for Square to get out of their way and let them support themselves financially through their passions.
 I learned about design systems, working within a big company, toeing the line between too risky and too bureaucratic, and made some great friends.

-These days, I'm dedicating my time and energy toward designing products at Lyft, solving people's mobility needs and changing the way cities build and change for a more walkable, bikeable, scootable, and sharable world.
-I love working on meaningful things, learning from the world and my peers, and spending my life doing the things I love, like my brother Nick did.
+These days, I'm dedicating my time and energy toward designing products at Lyft, solving people's mobility needs and changing the way cities build and change for a more walkable, bikeable, scootable, train-able, and sharable world.
+I love working on meaningful things, learning from the world and my peers, and spending my life doing the things I love.